Hiking the Kuliʻouʻou Valley Trail on Oʻahu, Hawaiʻi

 Kuliʻouʻou-Puʻu ʻO Kona Junction

-After a short distance, turn right off the service road to begin the Kuliʻouʻou Ridge/ Valley Trail, which will follow the same path for the first 0.25 miles (0.4 km).
+After a short distance, go right at this split to leave the service road and begin the Kuliʻouʻou Ridge/ Valley Trail, which will follow the same path for the first 0.25 miles (0.4 km).

 Kuliʻouʻou Valley Trailhead